jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 9
 -
 ; Building,Edifice,Fame
-A castle is a fortified structure that often serves as the seat of government for a kingdom.
+A castle is a fortified <<structure|Settlement-Structures>> that often serves as the seat of government for a kingdom.
 -

 **Lots** 4; **Cost** 12 Lumber, 12 Stone